 Shipping and handling for Servel gas refrigerators

-Servel gas refrigerators are always in stock at all of our warehouses for shipment within 2-3 days (200 pound crate on a pallet) from Albuquerque, NM * Denver, CO * Fresno, CA * Rancho Cucamonga, CA * Portland, OR * and Tyler, TX.
+Servel gas refrigerators are always in stock at all of our warehouses for shipment within 2-3 days (200 pound crate on a pallet) from Albuquerque, NM * Denver, CO * Fresno, CA * Rancho Cucamonga, CA * Portland, OR.
 Drop us an email firstname.lastname@example.org or fax 720-293-1705 with city, state and zip code (business or residential address?) for an invoice or use the shopping cart button above once freight has been quoted.
 As with any shipment from any distributor, be certain to carefully examine all of the merchandise (not just the outside of shipping box) before signing and accepting delivery.
 If the unit is damaged and unacceptable, simply refuse shipment and the freight carrier will foot the cost to return and replace after it arrives back at our warehouse.
 Signing the freight bill of lading is your personal confirmation that the shipment arrived without any physical damage.
 Damage in transit to Servel is exceptionally rare (they pack well), but always inspect before signing for anything.
 Unpacking the carton is suggested as the freight company cannot be held responsible for concealed ("hidden") damages found later.
 If the unit arrives damaged and unacceptable, refuse shipment and it will go back to warehouse and be replaced after it arrives.
 If a replaceable part is broken or the merchandise is only very slightly cosmetically damaged, you may elect to accept it and pursue an insurance claim against the freight company instead.
 If you intend to file a freight claim, be sure to note damage on the bill of lading before signing and accepting delivery.
 Your signature effectively releases the freight company from liability for any hidden damage (anything discovered later) under their shipping insurance.
 We naturally like to hold the freight company responsible whenever possible.
 Should the driver refuse to allow you to inspect merchandise, just be sure to note that on the receipt along with any damage to the outside of box(es) on the shipping manifest receipt before signing for the insured shipment and then notify us immediately should there be any hidden damage to merchandise.
 Authorized returns for refund may be subject up to fifteen percent restocking fee and must be in the original carton in new unused condition, returned freight prepaid to Denver.
 Actual freight cost for delivery would be deducted from balance due any return for refund.
 Here's our full Terms of Service Agreement

 Dometic Servel manufacturer limited warranty